Home

 Addressing Career Challenges

 • •Be honest about gaps in employment.
-You can briefly mention the reason in your experience section or cover letter, such as "Took a sabbatical for personal growth and further study in environmental science."
+You can briefly mention the reason, such as "Took a sabbatical for personal growth and further study in environmental science."

 • •For job hopping, focus on the skills acquired and experience gained in each role rather than the short tenure.